Simon Potter simon.potter@auckland.ac.nz and

 The addition of an integer suffix to sub-grobs allows us to

-not only generate unique id
+not only generate unique ids for SVG

 elements, but also allows us to identify each sub-grob that